This page provides an overview of the required entertainment expense approvals, as well as guidelines for entertainment expense approvers.

 When planning an entertainment event, obtain advance approval.
 By policy, the following approvals are required for entertainment:

-- Campus, including VMTH and ANR: Department heads are authorized to approve entertainment expenditures.
+- Campus, including Agriculture and Natural Resources (ANR): Department heads are authorized to approve entertainment expenditures.

 - School of Medicine: Department chairs, directors of institutes and organized research units, associate vice chancellors for health sciences and administration, and the associate Dean of Administration have approval authority for entertainment expenses.